 Every day, 99.co picks a piece of property jargon to explain it.
-Today we look at SERS, which is what everyone hopes for in their HDB estate:
+Today we look at the Selective En-bloc Redevelopment Scheme (SERS), which is what everyone hopes for in their HDB estate.

 Selective En-bloc Redevelopment Scheme (SERS)

 SERS was introduced under the administration of Prime Minister Goh Chok Tong, during National Day in August 1995.